JasonTuyen/ant-game/README.md

 ## Disclaimer

-* CSC 133 is Sacramento State's Object Oriented Programming course where students learn to apply OOP principles, differnt design patterns, graphical user interfaces and more
+* CSC 133 is Sacramento State's Object Oriented Programming course where students learn to apply OOP principles, differnt design patterns, graphical user interfaces and more.
-* Project idea belongs to Sacramento State's Computer Science Department, but code was implemented and written by Jason Tuyen
+* Project idea belongs to Sacramento State's Computer Science Department, but code was implemented and written by Jason Tuyen.

 ## Built With